implustech/alpine-node/README.md

 # Alpine Node.js docker image

 ## Tags
+- With npm and yarn and internal npm registry
+  - 12.16.3-with-registry-build: carry docker/git/openssl-client mainly used as a base image in .gitlab-ci

 - With npm and yarn
   - latest, 9, 9.0, 9.0.0
   - 8, 8.1, 8.1.4

 - With npm
   - 12.14.1
   - 10.13.0
   - 6, 6.11, 6.11.1